-There are consequences for missing a bill or paying late, such as dropped classes or late fees, and it's easy to feel overwhelmed.
-With a bit of organization and knowledge, you can confidently stay on top of things.
+There are consequences for missing a bill or paying late, such as dropped classes or late fees, so paying your tuition bill on time should be a priority.
+Here are seven tips to help you navigate the process:

 1. Check the E-Bill Account Information

 Your billing statement may be sent electronically so it important to update your online billing account information and include an email address you check regularly.
 Opting to receive a paper bill is an added protection.

 Also, check to see if your account allows you to add an authorized user, so your parent can also have access to the online billing system to make payments.

 The school is required to notify the student in writing each time loan money is disbursed into the student's online billing account.
 This notice includes the loan amounts and exactly how and when the loan will be received.
 It is important to ensure you receive this information each time you are expecting loan disbursements and also check that the information sent is correct.
 Otherwise the money may not be deposited on time, or you may end up falling short of funds.

 Once you receive the billing statement, go through it with a fine-tooth comb to check for any errors.
 Check to make sure all of the amounts for tuition, fees and room and board are correct.
 This should be done right away.
 If not, it could result in costly snags, which means extra calls and paperwork with the bursar's or financial aid office.